 Baltimore, the early 1960s.
 Elisa Esposito is a mute woman who works as a cleaner at a secret government research laboratory.
 She is witness as an amphibian creature is brought in and chained up in a pool.
 Richard Strickland is placed in charge by the military who want the secrets of how the creature is able to breathe in both air and water for possible development in the Space Program.
 Strickland tortures the creature but it retaliates by tearing off two of his fingers.
 While nobody else is in the laboratory, Elisa befriends the creature, offering it the boiled eggs she brings for lunch.
 Soon a wordless communication grows between them.
 This is observed by project scientist Robert Hofstetler who is secretly a Soviet spy.
 Strickland’s taskmasters order him to kill the creature as soon as possible so that it can be dissected.
-Overhearing this, Elisa hatches a plan, aided by her neighbour Giles, to rescue the creature in a laundry hamper.
-Joined in their scheme by Hofstetler and her co-worker Zelda, they get the creature away, despite being almost caught by Strickland.
+Overhearing this, Elisa hatches a plan, aided by her neighbour Giles, to rescue the creature.
+Joined in their scheme by Hofstetler and her co-worker Zelda, they get the creature away in a laundry hamper, despite being almost caught by Strickland.
 Keeping it in her apartment in the bath until the weather changes sufficiently to return it to the sea, Elisa and the creature become lovers.
 Meanwhile, Strickland, his job threatened, becomes ruthlessly determined to recapture the creature.

-Guillermo Del Toro is one of the most prominent genre directors of the last two decades.
-Del Toro has an exemplary directing career with works such as the vampire film Cronos (1993), the intelligent bug film Mimic (1997), the Spanish Civil War ghost story The Devil’s Backbone (2001), the Marvel Comics adaptation Blade II (2002), Hellboy (2004), the awards-winning Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013) and the ghost story Crimson Peak (2015) and the fake clairvoyant film Nightmare Alley (2021); and as co-director of the stop-motion animated Guillermo Del Toro’s Pinocchio (2022).
+Guillermo Del Toro has become one of the most prominent genre directors in the world since the 2000s.
+Del Toro has an exemplary directing career with works such as the vampire film Cronos (1993), the intelligent bug film Mimic (1997), the Spanish Civil War ghost story The Devil’s Backbone (2001), the Marvel Comics adaptation Blade II (2002), Hellboy (2004), the awards-winning Pan’s Labyrinth (2006), Hellboy II: The Golden Army (2008), the giant robot film Pacific Rim (2013), the ghost story Crimson Peak (2015) and the fake clairvoyant film Nightmare Alley (2021); and as co-director of the stop-motion animated Guillermo Del Toro’s Pinocchio (2022).
 (See below for a full list of Guillermo Del Toro’s other films).